BryanEgbert/skripsi/frontend/README.md

   - Add success and error message on create, edit, and delete operation
   - Change buttons content from text to loading progress on press during operation
 ## Design Dialog to yield closure
-  - Pop-up confirmation dialog when user do a delete operation that cannot be undone
+  - Pop-up confirmation dialog when user do a CRUD operation that cannot be undone and during booking confirmation
 ## Prevent errors
   - Add minimum and maximum number constraints to number inputs
   - Add helper text on email and password on register